 Missouri’s grocery tax could be going away soon

 JEFFERSON CITY, Mo.
-(KMOV.com) -- Grocery shopping during this time of inflation is zapping so many people’s wallets.
+(KMOV) - Grocery shopping during this time of inflation is zapping so many people’s wallets.
 Now, there’s a new movement in Missouri to get rid of the state tax you pay.

 “I go to the grocery store probably three times a week,” Nicole Mellon said.